Access & Coverage Resources for New Therapies

 If you receive a denial, there are steps you can take in order to appeal the decision.
 Your clinician will be a key advocate in this process.
 The denial letter should have specific information about the appeals process.

 The clinician or doctor can request what is called a “peer to peer” where your clinician will interact directly with the insurer one-on-one to provide justification for access and coverage.
+Please be sure you are in touch with the drug company’s case managers who will also provide you with guidance during the appeals process.

 Things to Consider: